reflexive-communications/appearancemodifier/README.md

 - Petition Message - This text will be added as default text in the petition message field in the activity profile.
 - Target number of signers - Currently unused.
 Needed in the progressbar feature.
 - Custom social box - The sharing options will be replaced with a custom one, that only contans twitter and facebook share option.
-- External url to share - Currently unused.
-Needed in the custom social box share external page feature.
+- External url to share - This url will be shared from the social boxes.
+Only applied when the custom social box also applied.

 **Petition Settings Example**
 ![Petition Settings Example](./assets/docs/petition-admin-example.png)